 Light brown, orange, or yellow earwax are considered healthy and normal.
 Children generally have softer, light-colored earwax.

 Dark brown earwax, with any red, might indicate a bleeding wound.

 White earwax that is flaky, is a sign that your body does not produce a chemical linked to body odor.

 Normally, your body will know how much earwax it needs to make.
 Keep a healthy diet, practice proper hygiene, and move your jaw around (the same way you do when talking and chewing food).
 Doing this will let your ears naturally remove excess cerumen, debris, or dirt.
 If you routinely remove earwax, this alerts your body to generate more.
 Excess earwax can prevent the ability to hear, which will put you at a higher risk of ear infections and other ear or hearing health problems.

 Too much stress and over-exercising can increase the amount of earwax that is produced.
 The same apocrine glands which create sweat, also produce earwax.
 Excess earwax is typically found in individuals who:

 Although there are benefits to having earwax, too much wax obstruction can induce conductive hearing loss (when sound waves cannot travel through the inner ear, because of the earwax obstruction).
 If your ears feel stuffy and believe that earwax may be the cause:

-If you are unable to hear out of your hearing aids and notice that there is too much earwax that is clogging up your devices, contact us at Pure Sound for deep cleaning.
-We will be happy to help.
+If you are unable to hear out of your hearing aids and notice that there is too much earwax that is clogging up your devices, contact us at Pure Sound Hearing for deep cleaning.